 This last photo shows Vladimir Lenin in a wheelchair after suffering three stokes in the previous two years.
-By the end he was paralyzed and completely mute.
+By the end, he was paralyzed and completely mute.
 Beside him are his sister Anna Ilyinichna Yelizarova-Ulyanova and one of his doctors A. M. Kozhevnikov.

-In December 1922, he suffered the second stroke that partly paralyzed his right side, he then withdrew from active politics.
+In December 1922, he suffered a second stroke that partly paralyzed his right side, he then withdrew from active politics.
 On March 10, 1923, Lenin’s health was dealt another severe blow when he suffered the third stroke, this one taking away his ability to speak and concluding his political work.
 Lenin was mute and bed-ridden until his death but officially remained the leader of the Communist Party.

 Vladimir Lenin died at 18:50, Moscow time, on 21 January 1924, aged 53, at his estate at Gorki settlement (later renamed Gorki Leninskiye).
-In the four days that the Bolshevik Leader Vladimir Ilyich Lenin lay in state, more than 900,000 mourners viewed his body in the Hall of Columns.
+In the four days that the Bolshevik leader Vladimir Ilyich Lenin lay in state, more than 900,000 mourners viewed his body in the Hall of Columns.

 Helen Rappaport, an acclaimed historian and author, said that Lenin showed many symptoms of syphilis and that many among the Soviet hierarchy believed he had it.
 But they were banned from speaking in public and threatened with death because of the embarrassment it would cause.

 Increasingly, he saw a party and government that had strayed far from its revolutionary goals.
-In early 1923 he issued what came to be called as his Testament, in which a regretful Lenin expressed remorse over the dictatorial power that dominated the Soviet government.
+In early 1923 he issued what came to be called his Testament, in which a regretful Lenin expressed remorse over the dictatorial power that dominated the Soviet government.

-- In a testament to his standing in Russian society, his corpse was embalmed and placed in a mausoleum on Moscow’s Red Square.
+In a testament to his standing in Russian society, his corpse was embalmed and placed in a mausoleum on Moscow’s Red Square.
 Lenin’s mummified body has been on display there ever since, except for a four-year period during World War II when it was moved to Siberia.